Italian Studies (2020 - 2022)

 ITAL-UA 101 Prerequisite: Advanced Review of Modern Italian (ITAL-UA 30) or permission of the instructor.
-Offered every semester.
+Offered every fall.
 4 points.

 Through discussions, oral reports, and readings, students improve pronunciation, become familiar with idiomatic expressions, and develop vocabulary that allows them to communicate with others on topics such as family and student life, politics, the arts, food, and fashion.
 Useful for students who are planning to study or travel abroad.

 ITAL-UA 103 Prerequisite: Advanced Review of Modern Italian (ITAL-UA 30) or permission of the instructor.
 Offered every one to two years.
 4 points.

 Students are encouraged to rewrite, parody, and shift genres, with the aim of improving their writing and reading techniques.

 ITAL-UA 105 Prerequisite: Advanced Review of Modern Italian (ITAL-UA 30) or permission of the instructor.
 Offered every one to two years.
 4 points.

 The approach is threefold: (1) intensive study of the syntactical structures of Italian; (2) reading and analysis of contemporary texts from various sources, such as newspapers, magazines, and literary works; and (3) frequent writing of short compositions stressing grammatical and syntactical accuracy, as well as variety of vocabulary.

 Italian through Cinema

 ITAL-UA 107 Prerequisite: Advanced Review of Modern Italian (ITAL-UA 30) or permission of the instructor.
 Offered every spring.
 4 points.